Muskan6122005/CodeSensei/README.md

-# 霓虹 CodeSensei - Cyberpunk Edition
+# CodeSensei - Cyberpunk Edition

 CodeSensei is a premium, single-page, serverless AI coding assistant wrapped in a high-contrast Cyberpunk visual aesthetic.
 Built entirely using Vanilla HTML, CSS, and JavaScript, CodeSensei leverages the power of Groq's high-speed inference API (`llama-3.3-70b-versatile`) to instantly analyze, execute, and synthesize code architectures without the need for a dedicated backend compiler.

+# link to our site: https://codesenseii.netlify.app/

 ## 🚀 Features